-Report of Independent Registered Public Accounting Firm on Internal Control Over Financial Reporting
+Report of Independent Registered Public Accounting Firm

-Board of Directors and Stockholders CACI International Inc
+The Board of Directors and Shareholders CACI International Inc

-We have audited CACI International Inc's internal control over financial reporting as of June 30, 2013, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (1992 Framework) (the COSO criteria).
+We have audited CACI International Inc's internal control over financial reporting as of June 30, 2014, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (1992 Framework) (the COSO criteria).
 CACI International Inc's management is responsible for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting included in the accompanying Report of Management on Internal Control Over Financial Reporting.
 Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.